-C. New Employee Registry
+D. New Employee Registry

-As part of federal welfare reform, a new law took effect in California on July 1, 1998 requiring all employers to report all new employees to EDD within 20 calendar days of an employee's first day of work.
-This information will be cross-matched against child support records to locate parents who are delinquent in their support payments and also will be used to detect unemployment insurance fraud.
+California requires all employers to report all new employees to the EDD within 20 calendar days of an employee's first day of work.
+This information will be cross-matched against child support records to locate parents who are delinquent in their support payments and also will be used to detect unemployment insurance fraud; Form DE 34 is to be used to report this information.

-The correct reporting form is the DE 34.
-You may also report the new employee by submitting a copy of the employee's W-4 form, as long as you add the start to work date and your California Employer Account number.
+You may also report the new employee by submitting a copy of the employee's Form W-4, as long as you include the date the employee began working and your California employer account number on the Form W-4.